 This is what calls me to act with unconditional solidarity, unwavering grace, and unbearable compassion.

-Zachary Schaffer has dedicated his career to empowering people to communicate across differences.
+Zachary Schaffer has dedicated his career to empowering people to nurture compassion and communicate across tremendous differences.

 Zach is a facilitator, educator, and organizer based in Bedstuy, Brooklyn.
 He brings a depolarization framework and a lens of unbearable compassion to all of his work.
 He has led workshops in more than 30 states for thousands of leaders over the past decade.
 He's briefed elected officials in the United States, Canada, and Israel; led trainings on antisemitism for the U.S. Office of Civil Rights; and has spoken at dozens of college campuses, conferences, and religious institutions.
 He speaks on a range of topics such as community organizing, allyship, advocacy, storytelling, healthy masculinity, antisemitism, Israel-Palestine, psychological safety, workplace culture, polarization, and conflict resolution.